spring-projects-experimental/spring-boot-thin-launcher/README.md

 $ java -jar myapp.jar --thin.profile=super
 ```

-Note that the generated `thin.properties` in these examples contains
+Note that the generated `thin.properties` in these examples contains the property value
-the property value `computed=true`.
-This tells the dependency graph
-calculator that the dependencies provided do not need to have their
+`computed=true`.
+This tells the dependency graph calculator that the dependencies provided
-transitve dependencies or versions computed.
-It is an error to combine
+do not need to have their transitive dependencies or versions computed.
+It is possible to
-more than one properties file if they have different values of the
+combine more than one properties file if they have different values of the `computed`
-`computed` flag, if they both also contain dependencies.
-Note that
+flag, but if they both also contain dependencies then only the computed ones will be
-this means if you have a computed profile it cannot be used when the
+used.
+Note that this means you can compute a profile using `--thin.compute` and use it as
-jar already contains a non-computed `thin.properties` (the
-profile-less `thin.properties` is always included).
+a cache, speeding up startup without affecting any other settings that might be in other
+`thin.properties`.

 ## License
 This project is Open Source software released under the